YongoDavid/Demo-2024-May/README.md

 its a new week , lets grind some more!. i have changed the book images for both the main page and the home pages.
 Few more cleaning up t do.
+i thinkk i am going to try linking a data base again , but first i need to check why it is not working and try to resolve the issue from the beginning.